wturnerharris/BitlyPHP/README.txt

 =======

-As always, if you've got any questions, comments, or concerns about anything you find here, please feel free to drop me an email at info@falicon.com or find me on Twitter @falicon
+As always, if you've got any questions, comments, or concerns about anything you find here, please feel free to submit issues via github: https://github/wturnerharris

 =======
 License:
 =======

-Copyright 2010 Kevin Marshall.
+Copyright 2013 Wes Turner.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by